We will implement a task graph using Callable tasks, Future values, and an executor service style thread pool.

 Here is a brief explanation of synchronization for Java threads.

-Read Section 4.4.1 from the following chapter about synchronization, bounded buffers, and the producer/consumer problem, from this operating systems textbook.
+Read Section 4.4.1 (pages 113 - 114) about bounded buffers, and the producer/consumer problem, from this operating systems textbook.

 Because of the weather, class met using the Zoom application.